ShanechiLab/WiCAT/README.md

 pip install -r requirements.txt
 ```

 Use a CUDA-enabled PyTorch/xFormers build when running on GPU.
-If you only want
+To run on CPU,
-to run on CPU, edit the train YAML and set:
+edit the train YAML and set:

 ```yaml
 device: cpu